Why Do Large IT Projects Fail?

 - Organizational Change Management and Government Digital Transformation

-There are many IT failures in government, particularly with Enterprise Resource Planning (ERP).
-Although the government context adds difficulty to making IT projects successful, many large private sector have trouble achieving IT goals.
-It’s not necessarily better in the private sector.
+There are many large project IT failures in government particularly with Enterprise Resource Planning (ERP).
+Although the government context adds difficulty to making IT projects successful, many large private sector projects also have trouble achieving IT goals.

-1. Large projects where the labour costs exceed $10 Million have a much high failure rate than small projects according to Standish
+Large projects where the labor costs exceed $10 million have a much high failure rate than small projects

 Government implication: many IT projects, particularly those that attempt to cover entire national governments would be considered large, especially when the cost of civil servants is included.
 New methods of government procurement are required to move away from “big bang” to more modest projects in government.

-2. Projects using traditional waterfall methods of project management have a higher failure rate than those using agile according to Standish
+Projects using traditional waterfall methods of project management have a higher failure rate than those using agile

-Government implication: Most government IT projects are derived from complex requests for proposal where design and implementation are expected to adhere to strict schedules – in 0ther words – waterfall.
+Government implication: Most government IT projects are derived from complex RFPs where design and implementation are expected to adhere to strict schedules – in other words – waterfall.
 The movement to agile requires new methods of government procurement.

-Panorama, like many observers sees a relationship between code customization and failure rates.
+Panorama, like many observers sees the relationship between code customization and failure rates.